dlab-berkeley/python-berkeley/index.md

 list](mailto:py4science@lists.berkeley.edu), or visit, call, or email us at the [D-Lab](http://dlab.berkeley.edu)!

+%^&* Also check us out on Twitter!
+WHAT IS OUR TWITTER HANDLE?

 ## Join The Community!

 We keep track of our *Friday 4-6pm meetings* (this summer, about *every other